PierreWoL/SILM/README.md

 The main entry point is `SwAV.py` (For serial running, please use `Serial_swav.py`).
 For slurm system, please see the heading of the script from the SwAV [Github](https://github.com/facebookresearch/swav/tree/main/scripts).
+The specific implementation of SwAV for tables is in `learning` folder.
 Our script is for PBS system which uses qsub.
 If you only want to train using subject attributes, please write `--subject_column \` in the script.
 Script for fine-tuned training and encoding is `swav.sh`, script for pretrain language models encoding